PGPHarvard/FAQ/participant.md

 The Harvard PGP cannot directly recommend or endorse Direct to Consumer (DTC) sequencing providers.
 However, you may find the following "List of Personal Genome Sequencing and Interpretation Services" a useful place to start your own research into what may be appropriate for you. http://arep.med.harvard.edu/gmc/genome_services.html This list is not necessarily up-to-date, comprehensive, or recommended by the PGP or any affiliated institutions.

 Participants now have an additional option for sequencing through the recently announced sequencing opportunity for PGP participants through Veritas Genetics, which will be set up as a third party activity in the coming weeks.  http://www.prnewswire.com/news-releases/veritas-genetics-breaks-1000-whole-genome-barrier-300150585.html

+### What happened to my saliva sample?
+The PGP collected saliva samples from many PGP participants in the past.
+Those samples are still safely banked, and that is incredibly valuable data that we hope to utilize one day.

+We are a small but growing study, sequencing is costly, and technology is changing rapidly.
+What we initially set out to do has conceptually stayed constant.
+However, how we are getting there has had to shift based on real-world variables that are not always within our control.

+Our team of researchers are continually seeking funding for sequencing and forging new relationships with industry partners in the hopes of bringing innovative solutions to participant sequencing needs.

 ## Microsoft Healthvault